 In need of a full body workout, check out Dothan's Outdoor Fitness Court at Westgate Park.
 From cardiovascular to body weight and training, there is something for everybody.

-Located in historic downtown Dothan and housed in the city's former Municipal Light and Water Plant, the Wiregrass Museum of Art collects and exhibits contemporary work by artists from Alabama and around the Southeast.
+Located in historic downtown Dothan and housed in the city's original Municipal Light and Water Plant, the Wiregrass Museum of Art collects and exhibits contemporary work by artists from Alabama and around the Southeast.
 Pieces from the permanent collection are on display throughout the year with temporary exhibitions that change quarterly.
 WMA also hosts artist workshops, educational tours and programming, film screenings, and live music.

 Recorded in the Guinness Book of World Records, this land triangle features a stop sign, yield sign, and street signs.